-While snorkeling, swimming and surfing may be one everyone’s list of water sports to try in Kauai, we recommend an alternative – tubing through a former sugarcane irrigation system.
+While snorkeling, swimming, and surfing may be on everyone’s list of water sports to try in Kauai, we recommend an alternative – tubing through a former sugarcane irrigation system.
 Kauai Backcountry Adventures is the only eco-company on Kauai with access to 17,000 acres of the former Lihue Plantation fields, offering four daily tours through the stunning surrounding landscape.
 This family-friendly activity, open for ages 5 and over, is a great way to see the island and enjoy a different kind of water activity in paradise.

 #8 Snorkel or Scuba Dive at Tunnels Beach